HumblePiCCI/VHC/docs/spec-xp-ledger-v0.md

 - `useIdentity`: provides `nullifier` as the XP key.
 - `useXpLedger` (Season 0): maintains `XpLedger` locally; applies emission rules on qualified events.
+- `useChatStore` / `useForumStore`: emit XP events to `useXpLedger` on qualifying actions (see `docs/03-sprint-3-the-agora.md` §3.4.6 for wiring details).
 - Dashboards: may show totalXP and track breakdowns per user (local), and safe aggregates (district averages) when cohort rules are met.
 - Future GWC: can read XP (or recompute from event history) to seed participation weights for RVU/GWU distributions.

+**Cross-Reference:** The canonical Season 0 emission policy for HERMES Messaging, HERMES Forum, and Project XP is defined in `docs/03-sprint-3-the-agora.md` §3.4.
+That section specifies exact amounts, caps, windows, and quality thresholds.

 ## 6. Test Invariants